 After creating your Membership Criteria / Wish List, you need to decide on where you want to start your search.

 DIY: Are you the kind of person who likes the thrill of hunting down a screaming deal on Craig’s List or eBay?
 Perhaps you are a master shopper/negotiator and confident you can find an Elite membership for $500?
 By all means, go ahead and search!
 Just because we didn’t find our membership that way or anywhere near that price, it doesn’t mean you won’t!
-I did hear of one story of someone picking upan Elite membership for under $1,000, however I suspect that transaction may have occurred during or shortly after the financial crisis when many items (just like RVs) were being sold at a heavy discount.
+I did hear of one story of someone picking up an Elite membership for under $1,000, however, that transaction was during the financial crisis when many items (just like RVs) were being sold at a heavy discount.
 So those opportunities may exist, for sure.
 Even if you don’t find what you’re looking for at a good price, sometimes going through this process for yourself can reaffirm what we have shared above and what you feel is good value – so you don’t have to simply take our word for it!

 Regardless of which method you choose, you need to ask the seller or broker a few initial questions to determine if the membership meets your key criteria.
 For example, if it meets your number 1 requirement of “21 days, park to park and no time out of the system” your next priority may be to confirm which campgrounds are included.
 Keep in mind, if you are buying direct from a private party, they may not know the answer to all of your questions unless they are VERY familiar with the specifics of their contract (you’d be surprised at how many people aren’t) however a broker will likely be able to address your initial questions on the spot.